Edward

 proportioned water and fuel. (e.g., -- Serpollet, later White

 steam cars.)
-Note that, with the type of vaporising burners used,
+Note that, with the type of vaporising burners

-roughly proportional air-to-fuel ratios were maintained.
-With
+used, roughly proportional air-to-fuel ratios were maintained.

-applied to small units.
+particularly as applied to small units.

 There have been systems using auxiliary reciprocating engines or

-turbines driving feed water pumps (and other auxiliaries) in order
+turbines driving feed water pumps (and other auxiliaries) in

-difficult conditions encountered with the varying power
+under the difficult conditions encountered with the varying

-Main engine-driven pump systems have the disadvantage that, at low
+Main engine-driven pump systems have the disadvantage that, at

-speeds, particularly with a cold engine, the feed pumps pump
+low speeds, particularly with a cold engine, the feed pumps pump

 insufficient water.
 Some prior systems are not fundamentally